Silicate: Chemical properties

 Silicates with alkali cations and small or chain-like anions, such as sodium ortho- and metasilicate, are fairly soluble in water.
 They form several solid hydrates when crystallized from solution.
 Soluble sodium silicates and mixtures thereof, known as waterglass are important industrial and household chemicals.
 Silicates of non-alkali cations, or with sheet and tridimensional polymeric anions, generally have negligible solubility in water at normal conditions.

 Reactions

 Silicates are generally inert chemically.
 Hence they are common minerals.
 Their resiliency also recommends their use as building materials.

 When treated with calcium oxides and water, silicate minerals form Portland cement.

 Equilibria involving hydrolysis of silicate minerals are difficult to study.
-The chief challenge is the very low solubility of SiO_{4}^{4-} and its various protonated forms.
+The chief challenge is the very low solubility of SiO4(4-) and its various protonated forms.
 Such equilibria are relevant to the processes occurring on geological time scales.
 Some plants excrete ligands that dissolve silicates, a step in biomineralization.

-Catechols can depolymerize SiO_{2}—a component of silicates with ionic structures like orthosilicate (SiO_{4}^{4-}), metasilicate (SiO_{2}^{3-}), and pyrosilicate (Si_{2}O_{6}^{7-})—by forming bis- and tris(catecholate)silicate dianions through coordination.
+Catechols can depolymerize SiO2—a component of silicates with ionic structures like orthosilicate (SiO4(4-)), metasilicate (SiO3(2-)), and pyrosilicate (Si2O6(7-))—by forming bis- and tris(catecholate)silicate dianions through coordination.
 This complexes can be further coated on various substrates for applications such as drug delivery systems, antibacterial and antifouling applications.